 Saline Breast Implants

-Another option for patients who choose saline-filled implants is to combine the augmentation procedure with fat transfer—a technique often called hybrid breast augmentation.
+- They can be combined with fat transfer—a technique often called hybrid breast augmentation—to disguise rippling.
 During the surgery, the surgeon harvests fat from another area of the patient’s body using liposuction and then uses the fat to soften the look and feel of the implants.
 This creates more natural-looking results.

 Silicone Gel Breast Implants

-Patients often believe that less cohesive silicone gel tends to have more in common with natural breast tissue—firm but still soft when squeezed.
-Silicone gel implants also behave more like natural breasts than saline implants, especially when lying down.
+- Silicone gel implants behave more like natural breasts than saline implants, especially when lying down.

-Because silicone gel implants arrive at our practice pre-filled, the incisions are a bit longer than those needed for saline implants.
-The difference, though, is barely noticeable because most patients choose to have incisions made in the inframammary fold where the bottom of the breast connects to the chest wall.
+- Silicone gel implants are pre-filled, so the incisions are a bit longer than those needed for saline implants.
+The difference, though, is barely noticeable because most patients choose to have incisions made in the inframammary fold, where the bottom of the breast connects to the chest wall.
 And, with proper care, breast augmentation incisions fade quite a bit after about a year.

-Patients who choose silicone gel implants should also be aware that if the implants do rupture or crack, they may not notice until a diagnostic test such as a mammogram or MRI reveals it.
+- If the implants rupture or crack, patients may not notice until a diagnostic test such as a mammogram or MRI reveals it.
 This situation, sometimes called a “silent rupture,” can lead to the gel seeping into the body.

 Which Implant Is Right for You?

 The bottom line, however, is that patients should choose the implants that they personally prefer.
-During consultations, I answer any questions patients may have about the implants and discuss the benefits and disadvantages of each type.
+We can create beautiful, satisfying results with both types of implants.
+During consultations, I answer any questions patients may have about the devices and discuss the benefits and disadvantages of each type further.
 Neither type necessarily lasts longer than the other, and some patients may end up deciding at some point to exchange one type for the other.

 If you’ve been researching breast augmentation and want to discuss your breast implant options with a breast surgeon in the Boston, MA, area, request a consultation using the online form to meet with Dr. Dax or call us at (781) 740-7840 to schedule an appointment.